sbalan7/COVID-data/README.md

 # COVID-data

 The novel coronavirus or COVID-19 is a virus causing acute respiratory disorders.
-It belongs to the SARS class of virii.
+It belongs to the SARS class of viruses.
 Beginning in a seafood market at Wuhan, Hubei, China, it spread globally and has attained pandemic status.
 It currently has over a million reported cases.

 Epidemiologists study the spread of the disease by trying to model it mathematically.
 Basic models include the SI model, the SIS model and the SIR model.
 The population consists of people susceptible to the disease (S), currently infected by it (I) or those who are no longer affected by it, having attained immunity (recovered, R).